Have questions? We're here.

 Option 1 – Morning experience: A Nice Place to Paint

 The Grande Dame of the French Riviera hosts your locally guided walking tour this morning.
-Throughout Nice's history, A-listers have flocked to it in abundance – Queen Victoria, the Russian Tsarinas, old money, new money, and entire Hollywood studios.
-Waiting in the wings to paint them, write about them, and dress them were Europe's artists, authors, and designers.
-Even Nice's colorful street markets and flower markets offer an artistic vibe.
-Search for Queen Victoria's favorite chocolate shop, stroll the streets of Nice's old town, and soak up the ambience of the Riviera's most celebrated city.
+Throughout Nice’s history, A-listers have flocked to it in abundance – Queen Victoria, the Russian Tsarinas, old money, new money, and entire Hollywood studios.
+Waiting in the wings to paint them, write about them and dress them were Europe’s artists, authors and designers.
+Even Nice’s colorful street markets and flower markets offer an artistic vibe.
+Search for Queen Victoria’s favorite chocolate shop, stroll the streets of Nice’s old town, and soak up the ambience of the Riviera’s most celebrated city.

 Option 2 – Morning experience: Nice’s Russian treasures

-Next, indulge your artistic minds with a visit to one of Nice's top cultural highlights — the Chagall Museum.
+Next, you indulge your artistic minds with a visit to one of Nice’s top cultural highlights — the Chagall Museum.

 Born in Belarus, Marc Chagall spent much of his creative life in France.
 During World War II, he fled Nazi-occupied France with the help of the group that would become the International Rescue Committee, eventually reaching New York.
 After the war, Chagall returned to France with a remarkable body of work, now housed in this museum.
 Renowned as one of the greatest Jewish artists of the 20th century, Chagall is celebrated for his dreamlike, emotionally rich paintings, often inspired by religious themes.
 A visit to the museum offers a moving artistic experience.